sublime-music/sublime-music/docs/adapter-api.rst

     def can_service_requests(self) -> bool:
         return self.check_can_access_server()

-Here is an example implementation of a ``get_playlists`` interface for an external server:
+Here is an example of what a ``get_playlists`` interface for an external server might look like:

 .. code:: python